rstudio/team-admin.rstudio.com/docs/rstudio_package_manager/install_rspm.md

 * serve R packages in an **airgapped** environment?
 * allow R users not to worry about **package versions** and availability?
 * see which packages and licenses **are in use** in the organization?

-RStudio Package Manager allows you to organize and centralize R packages across your team, department, or entire organization.
+* speed up package installation across a large number of users?

-* How does RStudio Package Manager address these problems?
+### Package Manager can help solve these problems
-* How does RStudio Package Manager fit in with other RStudio products?

-### Workflow for using RStudio Package Manager:

-* **Administrator installs RSPM on a server**
-* Administrator performs configuration on RSPM server
-* Administrator creates sources and repositories
-* End users connect to repositories and download packages

-## Overview

 ![image](assets/rspm-packages.png)

-In this course, you will set up RStudio Package Manager as a source of R packages, then configure RStudio Server Pro and RStudio Connect as consumers of the packages.
+RStudio Package Manager allows you to organize and centralize R package management across your team, department, or entire organization.

+RStudio Package Manager helps:

+* Administrators maintain R servers without breaking code
+* IT centralize packages that meet standards
+* Data scientists reproduce results without worrying about packages
+* Developers share their code as private packages
+* Introduce CI/CD for internally developed packages
+* Save Linux and Windows users from compiling packages from source

+RStudio Package Manager can serve packages from various sources:

+* CRAN
+* Curated CRAN
+* Internal Packages
+* Packages from Git

+You can read more about the benefits of RStudio Package Manager [on our website](https://rstudio.com/products/package-manager/).

 ## RSPM documentation and resources

-### RSPM documentation and resources

 The source of truth about RStudio Package Manager is the admin guide: